MichaelSMU/Eye-Exercise/README.md

 2. Drag the index.html file the url box of a browser
 3. Click and move around the mouse to see the eye movements

-Future improvement includes:
+Future improvement includes: Try to use more styles for each eye.
-1. try to use different pacman pictures for different moving directions
-2. try to mave the mouth move when a pacman is moving.